rachitnigam/rachitnigam.com/content/post/project-management.md

 the team but are usually bad at maintaining separate threads of conversations cleanly.

-The choice of the primary communication is often already constraint by group preferences so this is usually a straightforward decision.
+The choice of the primary communication is often already constrained by group preferences so this is usually a straightforward decision.

 As a side note, team members should try to have long conversations in person.
-Text based mediums make it really hard to accurately convey emotions and it is easy to misread a small comment as being aggressive (I've certainly been guilty of this!)
+Text based mediums make it really hard to accurately convey emotions and it is easy to misread an offhand comment as being aggressive (I've certainly been guilty of this!)

 ### Meetings

-Meetings act as a syncing point for the entire team and such require some amount of preparation.
+Meetings act as a synchronization point for the entire team and require some amount of preparation.
 I suggest having at least two team meetings every week, one with your advisor (main meeting) and one without them (student meeting).

 #### Main meeting

-For the main meeting, every student should be prepared for the following:
+For the main meeting, every student should be prepared with the following:

 - A short weekly update.
 - Technical challenges faced during the assigned task.